What Is a Confidentiality Agreement?

 The agreement must clearly define which information to protect, the scope of the receiving party’s duties, and the duration of the confidentiality.
 Be careful not to include information that does not legally qualify as confidential, such as illegal activities or misconduct.
 Check each section of your document for clarity, fairness, and legal compliance to make it enforceable.
 Consider consulting a legal professional for further guidance.

-If any party breaches the agreement, the disclosing party has the right to take legal recourse.
-In most cases, cease and desist letters, mediation, or legal injunctions are the first steps in addressing a breach.
+If any party breaches the agreement, the disclosing party has the right to pursue legal remedies, including cease and desist letters, mediation, damages, legal injunctions, or enforcement through a court order, depending on the severity of the violation.